OmniacsDAO/uniswappeR/README.md

 # uniswappeR

-R Package to Interact and Trade with Uniswap Platform and Exploration of Uniswap data from GraphQL.
+R Package to Interact and Trade with Uniswap Platform and Exploration of Uniswap data from GraphQL.<br>
+Install Using <br>
+`devtools::install_github("Omni-Analytics-Group/uniswappeR")`

 ## Trade Functionality